Sin City: Films

 A film adaptation of Sin City, co-directed by Robert Rodriguez and Frank Miller, was released on April 1, 2005.
-A sequel, Sin City: A Dame To Kill For, was released on August 22, 2014.
+A sequel, Sin City: A Dame to Kill For, was released on August 22, 2014.

 Television

 Dimension Films planned to develop a soft reboot of the series for television; Stephen L’Heureux who produced the second film was to oversee the series with Sin City creator Frank Miller.
 The new TV series would feature new characters and timelines and be more like the comics rather than the films.
 On November 15, 2019, Legendary Pictures bought the rights for the television series.

+Reception

+Larry Snelly reviewed Sin City in White Wolf Inphobia #53 (March, 1995) and stated that "Sin City [...] scratches below the surface to reveal important issues [...]
+It makes you wonder if we've created our own 'sin cities' as we, as a society, value beauty over integrity."